smartgeber Logo

 What is the German Word for Lantern?

-Lanterns, or "Laternen," hold cultural significance in Germany, especially during the St. Martin's Day celebrations.
-Children often participate in lantern processions, carrying their handmade Laternen through the streets.
-This tradition is a delightful way to experience German culture firsthand.
+One of the most popular events involving "Laternen" is the St. Martin's Day celebration.
+Children often participate in lantern processions, carrying homemade "Laternen" through the streets.
+This tradition is a beautiful way to experience German culture and language in action.

 Conclusion